-The Josiah Henson Museum & Park tells the story of the life of Reverend Josiah Henson, slavery in Maryland, and the ongoing struggles of racial equality and justice.
+Josiah Henson Museum and Park seeks to educate the public about the life of Reverend Josiah Henson, including his challenges and accomplishments, slavery in Maryland, and the ongoing struggle for racial equality through its exhibits and programs.

 The Josiah Henson Museum & Park is part of the National Park Service National Underground Railroad Network to Freedom program.